NMoroney/macos-cli-examples/examples/readme.md

 Generally use the simplest already installed tool (*vi, make, python3, pip3, git*).

-These examples are also being to test Gemini porting (generating Python and C++23 versions).
+These examples are also being to test Gemini porting (such as generating Python and C++23 versions).

 | Examples | | | | |
 | --- | --- | --- | --- | --- |